afsc-gap-products/akgfmaps/README.md

 # akgfmaps
 An R package for producing publication-ready catch-per-unit-effort maps from bottom-trawl survey catch data from Alaska.
 The package currently includes support for the eastern Bering Sea continental shelf and northern Bering Sea.

-This package was built in R 3.6.2.
+The current version of this package was built in R 3.6.3.

 # Installation